goadesign/clue/log/README.md

 ### Custom Formats

-The format can be changed by using the `WithFormat` function as showna above.
+The format can be changed by using the `WithFormat` function as shown above.
 Any function that accepts a `Entry` object and returns a slice of bytes can be used as a format function.
 The following example shows how to use a custom format function: